maciejg-git/litewind-alpine-documentation/components/table.md

 To use this component simply copy and paste minimal template or any template from the examples below.

-The data and props for the component are provided by the `table` function in the `x-data` directive.
+The data for the component is provided by the `table` function in the `x-data` directive.
 This function takes single `object` as argument.

 ```javascript
 table({